Maksim2498/poms/README.md

 ___Warning___:

-This document wouldn't Bukkit plugin building process.
+This document wouldn't guide you through Bukkit plugin building process.
 To get more inforamtion on this topic see [this](/plugin/README.md).

 ## Installation